Service-Learning Toolkit to Grow Kindness

 - Help a family member or neighbor with babysitting, pet care, or house/yard work.

-- Invite a fellow student, who appears to be isolated from the group, to join in an activity.
+- Invite a fellow youth, who appears to be isolated from the group, to join in an activity.

 - Wash the dishes or unload the dishwasher without being asked.